Chen Xiaolu: Career

 After the Cultural Revolution, Chen worked for a few years as an assistant defence attaché in the Chinese embassy in London, before returning to China in 1985.
 He subsequently worked for the liberal Central Office for Political Structure Reform under Bao Tong, assistant to the reformist leader Zhao Ziyang, and called for the establishment of independent workers' unions.
 The proposed political reforms were aborted after the Tiananmen Square protests of 1989 and the subsequent crackdown.
 Chen, then with the rank of colonel, left the government and the military in 1992.

 Chen started his own business after leaving the government, and his princeling status and military background helped his businesses expand to "staggering" sizes.
 He was an early director of Anbang, founded by Wu Xiaohui, which became a successful car dealership and insurance company and bought the Waldorf Astoria New York Hotel in 2014.
 However, Chen said he was merely an advisor and not a shareholder.

 Personal life

-In 1975, Chen married Su Huining (粟惠宁), the daughter of General Su Yu, Marshal Chen Yi's second in command.
+In 1975, Chen married Su Huining (粟惠宁), the daughter of Grand General Su Yu, Marshal Chen Yi's second in command.